St Austell RFC: League rugby

 With the creation of the Courage national leagues in 1987, St Austell were placed in Courage Cornwall/Devon (division 8 of the league system).
 They had a poor debut season in the new league, finishing second bottom in 10th place and were relegated to Courage Cornwall League 1.
 In 1991 St Austell reached the final of the Cornwall Clubs Cup (the secondary cup in Cornwall at the time) but ended up as losing finalists after a 13–0 defeat to Helston.
-After 7 seasons in Cornwall League 1 the club finally achieved promotion in 1995 as they claimed their first ever league title and booked a return to Cornwall/Devon.
-Several years later a second league title and promotion was achieved as St Austell won Western Counties West to reach the dizzy heights of South West 2 West - which at tier 5 is the highest level the club has reached to date.
+After seven seasons in Cornwall League 1 the club finally achieved promotion in 1995 as they claimed their first league title and returned to Cornwall/Devon.
+Several years later a second league title and promotion was achieved as St Austell won Western Counties West to reach South West 2 West – which at tier 5 is the highest level the club has reached.

-The 2000–01 season ended up in disappointment for St Austell, as although they were competitive in the division, they were unable to stay up, going down in 10th place just two points behind relegation rivals Ivybridge.
+The 2000–01 season ended in disappointment for St Austell, as although they were competitive in the division, they were unable to stay up, going down in 10th place just two points behind relegation rivals Ivybridge.
 This relegation would see the club fall through the league system as they suffered two more relegations, first from Western Counties West and then from Cornwall/Devon.
-St Austell stabilized itself during the 2004–05 season when it bounced back with a league and cup double - winning promotion from Cornwall League 1 as champions and then winning the Cornwall Clubs Cup for the first time in the club's history, defeating Perranporth 11–9 at the final held at St. Clement's Hill in Truro.
+St Austell stabilized itself during the 2004–05 season when it bounced back with a league and cup double – winning promotion from Cornwall League 1 as champions and then winning the Cornwall Clubs Cup for the first time in the club's history, defeating Perranporth 11–9 at the final held at St. Clement's Hill in Truro.
 Several seasons in Cornwall/Devon ended in relegation in 2007 as the club finished in 10th place after a tough relegation battle, just 2 points off safety.
 St Austell then had a period of resurgence as it was promoted from Cornwall League 1 after finishing runners up in 2009.
 Two years later another second-place finish, this time in Cornwall/Devon, saw the club promoted to Western Counties West.
 In 2012 St Austell reached the final of the Cornwall Cup for the first time in 34 years losing 20–17 to Wadebridge Camels at the Memorial Ground, Penryn.